Sanvals/links/README.md

 3. Access the 'Teacher Mode':

     - Press the L key to toggle the teacher mode.
-    - Click on any link to send the data to the student's laptops.
+    - Links set the URL on the server, and it's sent to the student's laptops.
+    - 'Empty' button clears the URL from the database.
+    - 'Refresh' button calls Notion server and refresh the links database.

 #### Endpoints